mayeco/patagonia/ELI5.md

 Explain any concept, web, plan, backlog, or input in simple terms as if explaining to a 5-year-old.

+## ⚠️ CRITICAL AI EXECUTION RULES

+**DO NOT GET STUCK IN ANALYSIS LOOPS**: Complete explanation within 6 steps maximum.
+If concept is too complex, provide basic explanation and stop.

+**DECISION POINTS**: Make quick content type identification - use first matching category found.

+**CONTENT LIMITATIONS**: Keep explanations simple and short.
+Use analogies appropriate for a 5-year-old.

+**TERMINATION CONDITIONS**:
+- If content type unclear: Ask user for clarification and STOP
+- If explanation becomes too complex: Simplify and provide basic explanation
+- If user requests specific format: Adapt and complete
+- Always provide explanation within 5 minutes of processing

 ## Steps

 0. Detect the user's input language (default to Spanish if not clearly English)